TaraRhoseyn/cardiff_swim_centre_site/README.md

 The table was made with the Bootstrap responsive table component, this allows the table to be scrolled horizontally on mobile view, so no information is lost.
 Originally I had planned to include a drop-down menu on mobile view in which you could pick which day/s you wanted to view at a time, but this was not possible without JavaScript or another external framework.
 In future releases, more work can be done around optimising this timetable for mobile use.
 I also included the 'closed' content to ensure the page passed the WAVE accessibility tool with 0 errors, as originally those spaces had been classes as empty rows.

 I also included a PDF version of the timetable on the site for users to open and download.
 I did this as I know from my own experience in a swimming family that many swimmers like to have a copy of the timetable easily at hand at home, for example on a pin board.
-But I included a QR code on the PDF to encourage users to return to the website too.
+I included a QR code on the PDF to encourage users to return to the website too.

 The page is fully responsive on mobile and tablet.